D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 <mark> This speculative wearable device is set in public or social contexts where strangers can be close by, like waiting areas or events.
 Two or more strangers, who’ve never met, are brought together by the device’s indication of a shared characteristic, context, or goal.
 They share a passive presence in these environments, and the device’s activation transforms this into a potential shared activity, inviting conversation.
 The device’s goal is to facilitate connection in specific contexts using a shared, colored light signal.
 The light glows when the device is active, and when in proximity to another device with a matching setting, both devices react simultaneously, intensifying, pulsing, or changing in sync.
 Players can acknowledge the match and initiate a conversation to discover their shared commonality.
 The light acts as a natural icebreaker, providing a shared topic to discuss. </mark>

-_**AI Usage:** Utilized assistance from Apple Writing Tools to condense notes taken durring ideation discussion into a succinct paragraph._
+<mark> _**AI Usage:** Utilized assistance from Apple Writing Tools to condense notes taken durring ideation discussion into a succinct paragraph._ </mark>

-_**Original Prompt:** "Clean up these notes to make them suitable for a document on a prototype device that lights up a specific color.
+<mark> _**Original Prompt:** "Clean up these notes to make them suitable for a document on a prototype device that lights up a specific color.
 If two people share a characteristic, both devices would light up when they’re in a shared context, like traveling to the same destination or have the same interest.
 The setting will be in public or social places, creating opportunities for people to randomly encounter each other who share something similar.
-Here are the corresponding notes [Input Raw Notes]"_
+Here are the corresponding notes [Input Raw Notes]"_ </mark>

-### Interaction Scenario 1
+<mark> ### Interaction Scenario 1

 - **Setting:** City park
 - **Players:** Runners / Running Enthusiasts